 A quick word about false positives and over-reacting to the morning report.
 Some nervous facilities see a high likelihood of an annual peak hour and will simply engage an all-or-nothing DR protocol as soon as they walk into the building that morning.
 In most cases it will turn out that the annual peak is not met.
 With the DR in place, usage is lower - and that's good - but the aggressive response to a peak prediction that doesn't occur may have come at the expense of building comfort, resulting in occupants who feel like you've cried wolf.
 During the summer of 2016, ISO New England exceeded 23,000 MW approximately 5% of the time and only set a new annual peak on 5 occasions.
 Rather than warn of a possible high peak on half of the 62 days in July and August, users of the AEI ISO Alert service were notified on far fewer days and with 2 to 4 hour notice of those new peaks.

 - Sign-up for free at AEI ISO Alerts on our website.
 All we need is your name, mobile phone and e-mail address.
 We use that information in connection with this service, and to send you an occasional monthly or quarterly newsletter.
 We do not provide your information to any third-parties.

-- Currently, the service supports the ISO New England, NY ISO, MISO and PJM.
-CAISO, ERCOT and SPP will be coming up soon.
+- Currently, the service supports the ISO New England, NY ISO, MISO, PJM, ERCOT, SPP, CA-ISO, National Grid UK, and IESO.

-- During July and August, we send out a "morning email" which relays the ISO forecast for the next 3 days to help you set up your daily demand response plan.
-After the "morning" report, you will receive an SMS and/or E-Mail alert when ISO demand is approaching a new peak.
+- From mid-June through the end of September, we send out a "Morning Report" which relays the ISO forecast for the current day and up to the next 3 days to help you set up your daily demand response plan.
+After the Morning Report, you will receive an SMS and/or E-Mail alert when ISO demand is approaching a new peak.

 - Users can customize the notification settings, such as the threshold and frequency for messages.